dragonx943/discord-pekofy-bot/README.md

 Then, just run `bot.py` with `python` and you're good to go!

 ## TODO list
-- add the rest of random messages
-- add rating reactions
 - clean up the code in general
-- make the bot work with replies
+- add custom funny status